Plumsail/forms-docs/SharePoint/design-sp.rst

 What is even more impressive - it allows to :doc:`create Parent/Child relationship </how-to/child-parent-form>` between items in one list and items in another list very easily, without any code required.
 This connection can be established even across sites, using our :doc:`Lookup control </how-to/csl>`.

-You also need to be aware that List or Library supports various means of filtering.
-For example, you can :doc:`set Root Folder property </how-to/root-folder>` either manually or with a script, and it will ensure that users can only see contents of this root folder and cannot see items higher in the hierarchy.
-:doc:`CAML filtering </how-to/caml-filter>` is also supported and can also be used to filter shown items by their field values, and it can be done dynamically as well.
+There are many other ways you can work with this control, for example:

+   - :doc:`Use CAML to apply dynamic filtering to List or Library</how-to/caml-filter>`
-You can also :doc:`update properties of uploaded files </how-to/document-meta>` automatically on the upload to List or Library.
+   - :doc:`Update properties of files automatically on the upload </how-to/document-meta>`
+   - :doc:`Set Root Folder property to upload files inside </how-to/root-folder>`

 Lookup: filtering, cascading, cross-site connection
 **********************************************************************